tim-lynn-clark/codechallenge-selenium/README.md

 ## Project Description

 For this code challenge, you will be using one of the most common QA tools in existence, Selenium.
-The goal for this challenge is to create a website test suite that is as complete as possible in the time allotted, you should shoot for 100% feature coverage in your test suite.
+The goal for this challenge is to create an automated website test suite that is as complete as possible in the time allotted, you should shoot for 100% feature coverage in your test suite.

+Hopefully, you noticed the keyword `automated` above.
+Just as important as creating a complete test suite, `test automation` is key to successfully completing this challenge.
+For QA to as efficient and as effective as possible, test suites of all types must be as automated as possible.
+For this challenge, if the time allotted will constrain your focus to either a complete test suite or demonstrating your ability to automate your suite, please prioritize the later.

 ## Instructions